openfaas/openfaas.github.io/_posts/2023-07-28-time-to-update.md

 OpenFaaS has been going as a project since 2016, I've been working full-time on it since 2017, and in 2019 after [only having less than 500 USD / mo in GitHub sponsorships](https://github.com/sponsors/openfaas/), we had to pivot to an open-core model and that's the only reason the project continues to exist today, used at companies large and small all around the world: [ADOPTERS.md](https://github.com/openfaas/faas/blob/master/ADOPTERS.md).

+> The only reason you can run OpenFaaS within your product today is because we pivoted to an open-core model in 2019.

 I made a commitment to see OpenFaaS through for the long-term, which has involved personal and financial sacrifice.
-Our work on OpenFaaS is bootstrapped, which means staff are only paid salaries by customers who purchase a commercial license.
+Our work as a team on OpenFaaS is bootstrapped, which means me and our salaried staff are paid by revenue from commercial software licenses.

+For every team, tech lead, CTO, or engineering director who becomes a paid-up customer, our company and team grows stronger, and we invest even more into the product and project for everyone.
+Conversely, for every Fortune 500 or Series C start-up that says: "We aren't renewing this time, we can get by with the Community Edition and save a little money", we are forced to make tougher and tougher decisions.

 {% include youtube.html id="QzwBmHkP-rQ" %}